Coolify vs Dokploy: The Data That Will Make Your Choice

 Conversely, Dokploy adopts a rawer UI focused on manual configuration editing, appealing to users comfortable with command-line tools and script-based deployment.
 While this approach demands more initial setup, it offers deep flexibility and transparency.
 Experienced developers often prefer these characteristics to tailor their environments precisely.

-User feedback on platforms like Hacker News indicates that while Coolify gains points for ease of use, Dokploy’s minimalism often attracts those prioritizing performance and control.
+Based on our experience and user feedback on Hacker News, while Coolify gains points for ease of use, Dokploy’s minimalism often attracts those prioritizing performance and control.
 Both approaches have clear use cases depending on team skillsets and operational priorities.

 This UI contrast also reflects resource consumption trade-offs; the single-page app experience in Coolify involves more background processes and frontend overhead, explaining part of its higher resource usage.